 Posted on: 30-10-2012 | By: technology | In: Windows Phone 8

-As you all surely know, and if you do not know and I tell you that's why I'm here, the brand new SDK for Windows Phone 8 is only possible to install it on machines with 64-bit operating systems.
+As you all surely know, and if you do not know and I tell you that's why I'm here, the newly released SDK for Windows Phone 8 is only possible to install it on machines with 64-bit operating systems.

-What is the reason ?, Well, surely will be many, but one of them is that the new emulator to test our applications, it is not an emulator to use as we had in Windows Phone 7.5, but an image SO virtualized through Hyper-V technology and Microsoft technology is only compatible with 64-bit systems as you can see on your requirements .
+What is the reason ?, well because surely there will be many, but one of them is that the new emulator to test our applications, it is not an emulator to use as we had in Windows Phone 7.5, but an image SO virtualized through Hyper-V technology and Microsoft technology is only compatible with 64-bit systems as you can see on your requirements .

 This to me means a great advantage over previous versions emulator.
-On the one hand gives it greater stability and greater performance, moreover throwing various emulators while a rather more easily than before homework is done, the image management of our Windows Phone emulated are now manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...
+On the one hand gives it greater stability and better performance, on the other hand throwing various emulators while a rather more easily than before doing homework, managing the images of our Windows Phone emulated are now manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...

-Well, get to work and we will prepare us to launch our brand new emulator site and view their full potential.
+Well, get to work and we will prepare to launch our brand new site emulator and see their potential.

-Go the first on the forehead, Visual Studio warns me kindly that you may not have enabled in the BIOS support for hardware virtualization necessary to launch Hyper-V and therefore the emulator.
+You go first on the forehead, Visual Studio warns me kindly that you may not be enabled in the BIOS support for hardware virtualization, needed to launch Hyper-V and therefore the emulator.

-If this sounds like a Chinese and have no clue what I'm talking the best is unburden this small Microsoft utility called Coreinfo to check all these requirements.
+If this sounds like Chinese and you have no clue what I'm talking the best is unburden this small Microsoft utility called Coreinfo to check all these requirements.

-Just after unburden Coreinfo, run it on the command line with administrator, with the-v
+Just after unburden Coreinfo, run it on the command line with administrator, parameter -v

-This will show us a range of data capabilities of our processor.
+This showed us a series of data capabilities of our processor.

-Finally we need to do another test, in this case running Coreinfo without any input parameter.
+Finally we must make another check, in this case running Coreinfo without any input parameter.

 C: \> Coreinfo.exe

-Among all the features we search presents the NX option, which will tell us if we have the ability to DEP (Data Executivo Hardware-Based Prevention) or not, with an asterisk.
+Among all the features we should look presents the NX option, which will tell us if we have the ability to DEP (Hardware-Based Data Executivo Prevention) or not, with an asterisk.

-If we are lucky to have all these requirements, we simply go to our system BIOS and activate Hardware Virtualization is normally disabled.
-In my case I have to just go to the Features section of the CPU in my BIOS and activate it:
+If we are lucky to have all these requirements, we simply go to the BIOS of our system and enable hardware virtualization is normally disabled.
+In my case I have just to go to the features section of the CPU in my BIOS and activate it:

-Just a little something more, once checked our system and enabled in the BIOS the virtualization option, we added our Windows user to the Administrators group of Hyper-V, to spare any permission issues and others when allocating hardware the emulator.
-Simply go to the equipment manager and section we assign the user to the Administrators group of our Hyper-V.
+Just a little something more, once checked our system and enabled in the BIOS the virtualization option, we add our Windows user to the Administrators group of Hyper-V, to spare any permission issues and others when allocating hardware the emulator.
+To do this we simply go to the device manger section and assign users to the administrators group on our Hyper-V.

-Well, ready, once completed these steps, the next time you run the emulator debugging, reporting show us run with elevated privileges, if not run Visual Studio with administrator permissions.
+Well, ready, once completed these steps, the next time you run the emulator debugging, show us the ad to run with elevated privileges if not already run Visual Studio with administrator permissions.

 Here our brand new emulator ready to start testing our applications for Windows Phone 8.